bilal-fazlani/commanddotnet/docs/ArgumentValues/piped-arguments.md

 Piping is a great way to decompose commands into smaller, single-responsibility commands.

 !!!tip
-    When you find commands repeating the same options to determine what items to operate on, consider extracting the options into search command that returns ids and then update the other commands take the list of ids.
+    When you find commands repeating the same options to determine what items to operate on, consider extracting the options into a search command that returns ids and then update the other commands to take the list of ids.

     `app.exe get-customer-ids --only-active | app.exe migrate-customers`

 In .net console apps, you can check piped input using `Console.IsInputRedirected` and `Console.In.Read___()`.

-With CommandDotNet, it's as simple as defining an operand as an enumerable type, or an option as an enumerable type and use use option targetting.
+With CommandDotNet, it's as simple as defining an operand as an enumerable type, or an option as an enumerable type and using option targeting.

 ## How to capture piped input